Corbett · North-West Highlands

 - How hard is Beinn Damh?

-- Beinn Damh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 990m of ascent and takes most walkers 4-7 hours.
+- We grade Beinn Damh at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 990m of climbing; allow 4-7 hours.
 Terrain: Excellent stalkers' path in the lower section — well-built, easy to follow.

-- Where do I park for Beinn Damh?
+- Where should I park to climb Beinn Damh?

-- Standard parking is at NG889540 near Inverness.
+- Standard parking is at NG889540.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Beinn Damh are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.